mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

-An Association contains the long-term state necessary to support communications between a Local (see {{local}}) and a Remote (see {{remote}}) endpoint, such as cryptographic session resumption parameters or rendezvous information.
+An Association contains the long-term state necessary to support communications between a Local (see {{local}}) and a Remote (see {{remote}}) endpoint, such as trust model information, including pinned public keys or anchor certificates, cryptographic session resumption parameters, or rendezvous information.
 It uses information from the Policy Context (see {{PolicyContext}}) to constrain the selection of transport protocols and local interfaces to create Transients (see
 {{transient}}) to carry Messages; and information about the paths through the network available available between them (see {{path}}).